 If you forget to add a monthly expense to your list, your entire biweekly budget can be thrown off.
 Although no budget will be perfect, this is when so many people give up on their budget.
 The more prepared you are for your budget, the more likely it is to work!

-Once you’ve listed out all your bills, add them to your Bill Payment Calendar.
+Once you’ve listed out all your bills, it’s time to add them to your Bill Payment Calendar.
 This type of calendar helps you organize your bills based on when they are paid.
 If you’re a visual person, then this is a must!
 A simple monthly calendar will work, or you can use this page from my Budget Life Planner.

 As you write your biweekly budget, highlight all the bills that will be paid from your first paycheck with one color.
 Then, highlight all the bills that will come out of your second paycheck with another color.

 Bill payment calendars are perfect for tracking when you’ve paid bills.
-I always put a checkmark next to each bill after I’ve paid it or if it’s left my bank account.
+I always put a checkmark next to each bill after I’ve paid it or after it has been automatically drafted from my account.

 Step 3: Write Your First Biweekly Budget

-Once you’ve filled out your bill payment calendar, you know which bills need to be paid with your first paycheck.
+Once you’ve filled out your bill payment calendar, you’ll know which bills need to be paid with your first paycheck.
 Next, add any extra expenses into your budget such as groceries, gas, and spending money.
 Be sure to include every expense you’ll have before your next payday in your budget.
 By creating a thorough budget, you’ll be setting yourself up for success!